Synonym(s)

 EtiopathogenesisThis section has been translated automatically.

-Malignant underlying diseases (about 20%): Predominantly in hematological proliferative processes, especially in acute myeloid leukemia (AML), in myelodysplastic syndrome, here to be understood as progression of the disease (Vignon-Pennamen MD et al. 2017), less frequently in urogenital malignancies.
+Malignant underlying diseases (approx. 20%): Predominantly in hematological proliferative processes, especially in acute myeloid leukemia (AML), in myelodysplastic syndrome, here to be understood as progression of the disease (Vignon-Pennamen MD et al. 2017), less frequently in urogenital malignancies.
 Sweet syndrome often precedes the diagnosis of malignancy.

 ManifestationThis section has been translated automatically.